lieb/postdove/doc/system_configuration.md

 On `pobox` it is either the *autofs* managed mountpoint or the *virtiofs* mount of that sub-volume.
 * `/srv/dovecot/example.com` is the base directory for the IMAP accounts for the `example.com` virtual mailbox domain on both `suntan` and `pobox`.
 There are individual home directories for users located on `suntan` but they are not associated with the email configuration.
-Ordinary login users only use `suntan` itself for home directories.
+Ordinary login users only use `suntan` itself for shared directories.

 ## Network Configuration
 Network configuration is outside the scope of this discussion.
 It has simply set up